onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 * which synthetic generators are active,
 * which models are being trained,
 * what the synthetic data looks like in different situations,
-* how much the models agree with each other.
+* how much the models agree with each other,
+* how sensitive this agreement is to changing which generators are used.

 For each state, we measure things like:

 * how random or high entropy the synthetic data is in a given situation,
 * how often the same patterns appear again and again,
 * how strongly different models agree on what they think is happening,
-* how sensitive this agreement is to changing which generators are used.
+* how sensitive this agreement is to changes in the generator library.

 From these measurements we build two indicators: